aws-samples/serverless-test-samples/dotnet-test-samples/sqs-lambda/docs/README.md

 ```

 ### Integration Tests ([IntegrationTest.cs](./tests/SQSEventHandler.IntegrationTest/IntegrationTest.cs))
 The goal of this test is to demonstrate a test that runs the Lambda function's code against deployed resources.
-The tests interact with the API endpoints directly and tests the expected responses returned by the API.
-Before running these tests, resources will need to be deployed using the steps in the `Deployment Commands` section above.
+The tests interact with the SQS Queue directly using [AmazonSQSClient](https://docs.aws.amazon.com/sdkfornet1/latest/apidocs/html/T_Amazon_SQS_AmazonSQSClient.htm)
+and tests the expected responses returned.

+> Before running these tests, resources will need to be deployed using the steps in the `Deployment Commands` section above.
 Tests are there for both happy and sad paths.

 To execute the tests: